 High Profile Guests/Events

 If you invite a high-profile speaker(s) to campus or you are expecting a large audience, special arrangements may be necessary.
-Before you send any invitations, student organizations should email Allison Patenaude in the Dean of Students Office.
-Student journals should email Sheena Prosper.
+Before you send any invitations, student organizations and journals should email Allison Patenaude in the CEEB office.

 HLS is committed to the inclusion of people with disabilities in all aspects of campus life, including co-curricular events and activities.
 Don’t forget to follow the Accessibilty Guidelines for your event.